-- 3.4.32 The worst historic, severe and extreme drought DOs are representative of the reliable outputs that could have been achieved in the past (but with current levels of demand and abstraction).
-However, the DOs that might be available in a current or future drought could vary in response to the changing climate. - 3.4.33 The impact of climate change on the worst historic DO is provided in Table 9 for 2020 and for the 2080s calculated using two methods: one is based on a revised equation within the regulator's Water Resources Planning Guideline (WRPG) for the dWRMP19 and the other based on the equations within the WRPG for WRMP14. - 3.4.34 WRZs 4, 6 and 8 are assessed as being not sensitive to climate change (for the same reasons as given above with respect to drought sensitivity) and show no predicted change to DO as a result of climate change.
+- 3.4.33 The worst historic, severe and extreme drought DOs are representative of the reliable outputs that could have been achieved in the past (but with current levels of demand and abstraction).
+However, the DOs that might be available in a current or future drought could vary in response to the changing climate. - 3.4.34 The impact of climate change on the worst historic DO is provided in Table 9 for 2020 and for the 2080s calculated using two methods: one is based on a revised equation within the regulator's Water Resources Planning Guideline (WRPG) for the WRMP19 and the other based on the equations within the WRPG for WRMP14.
+The Clay Lane group is considered to be the most vulnerable to climate change because most of the boreholes in this group are vulnerable to loss of pumping capability once groundwater levels fall to a certain level (see further section 3.4 above). - 3.4.35 WRZs 4, 6 and 8 are assessed as not being sensitive to climate change (for the same reasons as given above with respect to drought sensitivity) and show no predicted change to DO as a result of climate change.
 Climate change is predicted to impact on WRZs 1, 2, 3, 5 and 7, with the greatest impact occurring in WRZ2.
 Further detail of our climate change assessment is provided within Technical Report 1:1 Deployable output and climate change impact assessment.